joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 God doesn’t chastise or even condemn.
 (Bear with me: I will get to that in a moment.)
 Instead, God responds with, "Satan, I will send Someone to make this right.
 You might think you have hurt him, but he will crush your skull underneath his bare foot once and for all.”

 God promises the monster his death.
 God makes this threat-promise in front of his naked, scared, frightened, sin-filled kids.
-With Adam and Eve as his first witnesses, God promises He alone will fix what they did--sin against him.
+With Adam and Eve as his first witnesses, God promises that He alone will rectify what they did — sin against Him.
 And in this verse, we see the three steps he will take to make all things right with him.
 Step one: God was sending Someone to be born of a woman.
 Step two: This Someone would suffer.
-And yet, step number three, this sent one smash the enemy's head to smithereens.
+And yet, step number three, this sent one smashing the enemy's head to smithereens.

 And when God turns to Adam and Eve, I believe that God doesn’t just instantly judge them.
 Why would I say this?
 Because after this encounter, they are still standing on the earth.
 What I see is that God is simply laying out the consequences and curses of sin in their lives and the world.